 Imagine yourself as the owner of a brick-and-mortar retail business.
 If you could remember the name of every person who visited your business and if you knew each one’s preferred choices, think how happy your customers would be.
-You would identify the exact types of offers your customers respond to, as you would also recognize the products they usually buy and they might need in the future.
+In addition, you would identify the exact types of offers your customers respond to, as you would also recognize the products they usually buy and might need in the future.

-While this fairytale scenario might look like a dream for offline retailers, this personalization level is perfectly achievable when it comes to online stores.
+While this fairytale scenario might look like a dream for offline retailers, this personalization level is perfectly achievable for online stores.
 Beyond doable, it is desirable.
 More and more customers are coming to expect a high level of personalization from eCommerce businesses.
-In fact, eCommerce outtakes found out that 73% of customers prefer personalized shopping experiences.
+ECommerce outtakes found out that 73% of customers prefer personalized shopping experiences.

 Thankfully, personalization has evolved into an accessible feature.
 Still, few eCommerce businesses are getting it right.
-Here are some personalization strategies that will help you untie the “me-commerce” knot and meet the consumers’ expectations.
+So here are some personalization strategies that will help you untie the “me-commerce” knot and meet the consumers’ expectations.

 - Try Fully Personalized Home Pages using Navigational Personalization.

 You can customize how a customer navigates through an eCommerce site based on the purchase history and browsing behavior.
-Think of a fashion eCommerce site where a logged-in customer has recently been viewing office wear, without buying one.
-If the same customer shows up the next time, navigational personalization will help line-up office wear prominently on the website making the customer more likely to buy what he was looking for.
+For example, think of a fashion eCommerce site where a logged-in customer has recently viewed office wear without buying one.
+If the same customer shows up the next time, navigational personalization will help line up office wear on the website, making the customer more likely to buy what he was looking for.

-Using User ID tracking and cookies, you can monitor the user behavior across devices and personalize the navigation for them.
+Using User ID tracking and cookies, you can monitor user behavior across devices and personalize their navigation.
 The good news?
 This isn’t a hard thing to do at all!

 On logging in, every customer of Very.co.uk gets a personalized welcome message and a tailored selection of offers based on their interests.
-Thanks to its brilliant navigational personalization strategy, the site can now deliver around 3.5 million versions of the website to its customers.
-After personalizing the site, Shop Direct, who runs Very.co.uk, reported a significant spike in conversion.
+Thanks to its brilliant navigational personalization strategy, the site can now deliver around 3.5 million website versions to its customers.
+After personalizing the site, Shop Direct, which runs Very.co.uk, reported a significant spike in conversion.

 2) Collect Data Explicitly to Personalize

-When it comes to personalization, one of the major problems in understanding the customer’s preferences and choices.
+When it comes to personalization, one of the major problems is understanding the customer’s preferences and choices.

 Of course, you can track user behavior and interaction with other sites to understand his likes and dislikes.
 Still, if that sounds like too much work, you can always collect data explicitly to build your customer persona.
-You can use surveys, questionnaires, or even forms to collect user data and then tailor your offers according to their needs.
-Better yet, you can keep reusing the data to send relevant offers in the future.
+For example, you can use surveys, questionnaires, or forms to collect user data and tailor your offers according to their needs.
+Better yet, you can keep reusing the data to send relevant recommendations in the future.

 Shopittome.com asks visitors to describe their preferences through a survey.
 Customers can select a department based on gender and then up to 10 preferred brands, the sizes, and clothing types they’re interested in.
 Once the survey is complete, a profile is created, and the recommended offers and products are sent to the customer via email.